California Capital Gains Tax: A Comprehensive Guide

 Exclusions for primary residences: Federal guidelines allow you to exclude up to $250,000 of capital gains on the sale of a qualifying primary residence if you file singly, and up to $500,000 if married and filing jointly.
 California generally aligns with this approach.
 However, if your gain exceeds these amounts, the state taxes that extra portion as ordinary income.

 Inherited real estate and step-up in basis: If you inherit property, the basis is “stepped up” to fair market value at the time of inheritance.
-California follows federal guidelines here, which can reduce or eliminate the gains if you decide to sell soon afterward.
+California follows federal guidelines in this regard, which can reduce or eliminate the gains if you decide to sell soon afterward.
 Still, if the property appreciates further after the date of inheritance, you’ll owe tax on that portion of the profit.

 1031 exchanges: You can defer the gain from selling a property if you purchase a “like-kind” property under Section 1031.
-This approach lets you delay paying taxes to both the federal government and the state, though California will require tracking the deferred gain.
-If the replacement property is located out-of-state and subsequently sold in a taxable transaction, California will require taxes on the originally deferred gain through its clawback provision..
+This approach allows you to delay paying taxes to both the federal government and the state, although California will require tracking of the deferred gain.
+If the replacement property is located out of state and subsequently sold in a taxable transaction, California will require taxes on the originally deferred gain through its clawback provision..

 How to Calculate Capital Gains in California